jefferai/musicmaze/README.md

 A maze generator that clues you in to the right path via the track you select.
 You get to the end when the song gets to the end.

+Created from scratch for Music Hack Day Boston 2013.

 Features
 --------------------
 * Click anywhere on the maze to set a new endpoint